Financial-Times/ec2-powercycle/README.md

  * Name*: Name of the Lambda function
  * Description: Optional description of the function
  * Runtime*: Python 2.7
- 5. In _Lambda function code_ section select _Upload a zip file_ to upload ec2powercycle.zip package to Lambda
+ 5. In _Lambda function code_ section select _Upload a .ZIP file_ to upload ec2powercycle.zip package to Lambda
  6. In _Lambda function handler and role_ section set handler name _ec2_powercycle.handler_
  7. Select the role that has the above IAM policy attached to it
  8. Click _Next_ and _Create function_